White kitten on sofa

 cat

 Towcester Veterinary Centre is a multi-branch practice covering small animals, farm animals and equine work, and it also mentions referrals on its website.
 Reviewers describe both routine and more involved care, including a dog operation, diagnostic scanning, and treatment for a rabbit with GI stasis.
 Owners also mention practical communication touches such as being called when a pet is ready for collection, and one review notes being seen within 40 minutes for a suddenly unwell dog.
-Feedback isn’t uniform: alongside many reports of effective treatment and attentive handling, one recent 1‑star review alleges “covering up symptoms” rather than treating underlying issues and complains about high charges.

 #8